LynarStudios/ls-standard-library/README.md

 - __AppleClang__ compiler is now officially supported
 - exceptions provided by __core__ submodule now offer a constructor for passing dedicated messages
 - evaluators have been added, which can check a state of variables and throw a dedicated exception in a single line and more convenient way
+- a section-pair file standard has been implemented and is provided via __ls-std-io__ module, a definition of this standard can be found in the libraries __doc__ folder

 #### Improvements ####